lancopku/pkuseg-python/README.md

 print(text)
 ```

-Example 2: Domain-specific segmentation.
-Users are free to choose different pre-trained domain models according to the domain features of the text to be segmented.
-If users are not sure the domain, the default model trained in the mixed-domain data is recommended.
+Example 2: Domain-specific segmentation. **If users know the text domain, they can select a pre-trained domain model according to the domain features.**

 ```python3
 import pkuseg